What is my most Fertile Time?

-This is probably the most common question I am asked in the clinic, from women starting their journey to conceiving.
-They find they are bombarded with mixed and conflicting information from Dr Google as to really when the most optimum and fertile time of the month is!!
+This is one of the most common question I am asked in my clinic, from women starting their journey to conceiving.

 The most reliable natural indicator for assessing your fertile time is to monitor cervical fluids throughout the month.
 Other methods are ovulation predictor kits, positioning of the cervix and charting your BBT (Basal Body Temperature).

 Cervical fluids change in texture, volume and consistency throughout your cycle.
 It can be described as creamy, watery, and stretchy and there are times of the month when there will be no secretions at all.
 Each woman differs in the length of her cycle and not everyone ovulates on day 14/15, if you have a longer or shorter cycle, ovulation may occur either side of day 14/15.

 Your menstrual cycle is divided into four phases:

 Women should rest from strenuous activities, keep warm, especially around the lower back and lower abdomen and refrain from sexual activity.

 Phase 2: Post-Menstruation/Pre-ovulation

 There is very little or no discharge in the first few days after the period, and chances of pregnancy are slim.
 As you move towards pre-ovulation the first discharge should feel sticky and slightly creamy and break easily if you pull your fingers apart.
 There is a medium chance of pregnancy in this phase.